SLAP: Simultaneous Localization and Planning Under Uncertainty for Physical Mobile Robots via Dynamic Replanning in Belief Space: Extended version: Experimental Results for a Physical System

 \subsection{Target Application and System Set Up}

-Consider a scenario, where the robot needs to operate and reach a goal in an office environment.
-Each time the robot reaches a goal, a new goal is submitted by a higher-level application (e.g., manually by a user or different users).
-During a set of long runs, we investigate the performance of online-replanning in SLAP and the robustness of the method to (i) changing obstacles, such as doors, and moving people, (ii) changes in the goal location, (iii) deviations due to intermittent sensory failures, and (iv) kidnap situations (significant sudden deviation in the robot's location).
-During the run, there are many situations where the robot needs to replan: It needs to replan each time a new goal is submitted and move toward the new goal.
-Also, the robot encounters changes in the obstacle map.
-For example the robot may expect a door to a room be open while planning a path, but senses that it is closed on reaching there.
-Similarly, it encounters moving people and must avoid bumping into them.
-Observing these changes, the robot updates its map and replans online to update its policy.
-Moreover, the robot might be deviated from its nominal path.
-As an extreme case of this situation, we look into the ``kidnapped'' situation, where a person might move the robot to an unknown location during the run.
-Thus, the robot needs to recover from this catastrophic situation.
-Finally, the robot may deviate from its nominal location due to temporary failures in the sensing system.
-In all these cases an online replanning scheme can help the robot to recover from the aforementioned situations and accomplish its goal.
-It is worth noting that the main focus of all the different experiments in this section is to demonstrate the performance and feasibility of SLAP by enabling online belief space planning on physical robots.
+Consider a scenario where the robot needs to operate and reach a goal in an office environment.
+Each time the robot reaches a goal, a new goal is submitted by a higher-level application (e.g., manually by a user or multiple users).
+We investigate the performance and robustness of the method to (i) changing obstacles, such as doors, and moving people, (ii) changes in the goal location, (iii) deviations due to intermittent sensory failures, and (iv) kidnap situations (significant sudden deviation in the robot's location).
+In all these cases, an online replanning scheme can help the robot to recover from the off-nominal situation and accomplish its goal.
+In particular, we study the ``kidnapped'' situation, where a person might move the robot to an unknown location during the plan execution, and the robot needs to recover from this catastrophic deviation.
+The main focus of the experiments in this section is to demonstrate SLAP on physical robots by enabling online belief space (re)planning.